top of page

 And not always in the good way.

-If you’ve ever found yourself thinking “I’m not good enough,” “I don’t have time,” “Everyone else is ahead,” “I’ll be happy when…” you’ve already experienced the power of cognitive distortions.
+If you’ve ever found yourself thinking “I’m not good enough,” “I don’t have time,” “Everyone else is ahead,” “I’ll be happy when…” you’ve already experienced what psychologists call cognitive distortions.
+I call them brain lies.
 They’re the tiny, sneaky mental lies that twist your thinking and quietly shape how you feel, act, and show up in the world.

 I used to believe many of these lies myself, especially the perfectionism-coloured ones.
 And the more I worked on wellness, planning, journaling, and building a mindful life, the more I realised: